nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/deployment-considerations.md

 To secure data between clients and Sync Gateway in production, you will probably want to use secure HTTPS connections.

-You can run Sync Gateway behind a reverse proxy, such as [Nginx](https://www.nginx.com/blog/websocket-nginx/) (can also be used to load balance a sync\_gateway cluster; see above), which supports HTTPS connections and route internal traffic to sync_gateway over HTTP.
+You can run Sync Gateway behind a reverse proxy, such as [Nginx](https://www.nginx.com/blog/websocket-nginx/) (can also be used to load balance a Sync Gateway cluster; see above), which supports HTTPS connections and route internal traffic to Sync Gateway over HTTP.
 The advantage of this approach is that nginx can proxy both HTTP and HTTPS connections to a single Sync Gateway instance.

-Alternatively sync\_gateway can be configured to only allow secure HTTPS connections, if you want to support both HTTP and HTTPS connections you will need to run two separate instances of sync_gateway.
+Alternatively Sync Gateway can be configured to only allow secure HTTPS connections, if you want to support both HTTP and HTTPS connections you will need to run two separate instances of Sync Gateway.

 To enable HTTPS add the following top-level properties to your config.json file: